 As champagne generally comes in cases of 6 bottles, you would order 5 cases of champagne.
-You can order case of champagne from our online shop for next day delivery in the UK or we can also deliver to anywhere in Europe.
+You can order cases of champagne from our online shop for next day delivery in the UK.

 Of course this estimate of 5-6 is for a standard 750ml bottle but champagne comes in many different sizes of bottles and here is an approximate guide to the number of glasses you will get from each.